fluxcd/website/content/en/flux/flux-e2e.md

 The Kustomize Controller communicates directly with the Kubernetes API using [server-side apply and update][] API operations instead of running the `kubectl apply` command as a separate forked process and passing it manifest data through a system pipe.
 Applying resource manifests directly to the Kubernetes
-API is both more efficient and provides more control over the process, enabling the Kustomize Controller to give real-time feedback on validation errors, garbage-collection and resource health assessment.
+API is both more efficient and provides more control over the process, enabling the Kustomize Controller to give real-time feedback on validation errors, garbage-collection and resource "health assessment" or health checking.
 It also allows the Kubernetes API to track [field management][], so different management tools or controllers can set field values within the same resource without interfering with each other.

 The server-side apply operation is synchronous rather than asynchronous.
 If any resources fail to become ready before a specified timeout, the controller can abort the entire transaction.
 The timeout value is used in two separate contexts, such that either or both of them can take up to `spec.timeout` seconds